 - Continue to drink plenty of fluids and avoid alcohol.

 You should continue to watch your weight to avoid putting more stress on the joint.

-You may wish to carry a medical alert card so if an emergency arises, medical personnel will know that you have an artificial joint.
+You may wish to carry a medical alert card so if an emergency arises, medical personnel will know that have an artificial joint.